polyaxon/polyaxon/README.md

 # Examples

-Some example are provided [here](examples), more examples and use case will pushed, a contribution with an example is also appreciated.
+Some examples are provided [here](examples), more examples and use cases will pushed, a contribution with an example is also appreciated.

 # Project status